bossanova808/weather.ozweather/weather.ozweather/README.md

 Script for XBMC for Australian weather.
+Available from XBMC master repository.

 Uses BOM data and retrieves current conditions, 7 day forecast, and radar images.